Gabulhas/Garbage-Lisp/DOCS.md

 ### quote
 Returns the contents of an expression.
-For example, this can be used to store an expression, manipulate the expression and evaluating it during execution.
+For example, this can be used to store an expression, manipulate the expression and later evaluate it (during runtime).
 Like mentioned above, this returns a list of the elements, but these elements aren't evaluated, unlike `list`.
 Usage: `(quote EXP1)`